 Question: Are there any recommendations for working with post-mortem tissue?

-Answer: Post-mortem tissues from autopsies are a valuable source of biological materials widely used in forensic science, biology research, pathology, or clinical research.
+Answer: Post-mortem and biopsy tissues are a valuable source of biological materials widely used in forensic science, biology research, pathology, or clinical research.
 Below, you will find a schematic diagram of an ideal workflow along with some of our recommendations for working with post-mortem tissue as input to 10x Genomics Single-Cell Assays (Note that we have not specifically tested these approaches, they are meant to be general guidelines.
 A pilot study is recommended before starting a large scale experiment).

 - Minimize post-mortem interval time (PMI) ('rapid autopsy' is preferred).